aqknutsen/ANDROID_CLOCK/ReadMe.txt

-Implementation of a Clock in Android
+Implementation of a running clock in Android with 12/24 hour mode, AM/PM, and ability to set time

 Authors: Alec Knutsen, Yarden Tamir, John Russell, Cesar Avalos